scala/docs.scala-lang/overviews/macros/annotations.md

 results have to be wrapped in a `Block` for the lack of better notion in the reflection API).

 At this point you might be wondering.
 A single annottee and a single result is understandable, but what is the many-to-many mapping supposed to mean?
-There are four rules guiding the process:
+There are several rules guiding the process:

 1. If a class is annotated and it has a companion, then both are passed into the macro.
 (But not vice versa - if an object is annotated and it has a companion class, only the object itself is expanded).